Amennyiben Ön magyar anyanyelvű nemzetközi ösztöndíjas hallgató, kérjük, kattintson IDE!

 Active and coming application periods:

-- Dormitory Waiting List Application of Budapest (ongoing)
+- Waiting List Application to the Accommodation Services of Budapest (ongoing)

 - Dormitory Application of Szombathely (Savaria Campus) (ongoing)